EzeOnoky/Project-Base-Learning-7/README.md

 sudo mount -t nfs -o rw,nosuid <NFS-Server-Private-IP-Address>:/mnt/apps /var/www

 Executed Script
-sudo mount -t nfs -o rw,nosuid 172.31.89.150:/mnt/apps /var/www
+sudo mount -t nfs -o rw,nosuid 172.31.86.229:/mnt/apps /var/www
 ```
 Note: the /var/www is located locally on our web server, while /mnt/apps is located remotely on our NFS.
-Run `df -h` cmd to confirm the mount was successful.
+From my Web Server, i ran `df -h` cmd to confirm the mount was successful.

 ### 4 - I verified that NFS was mounted successfully by running `df -h`.
 I ensured that the changes will persist on Web Server after reboot: